-Research team leads are Dr. Rebecca Katz of the Georgetown Center for Global Health Science and Security and Dr. Ellie Graeden of Talus Analytics.
-Primary content contributors include Aurelia Attal-Juncqua, Matthew Boyce, Dr. Ellen Carlin, Jessica Lin, Mackenzie Moore, Jordan Schermerhorn, Juliana St Goar, Dr. Claire Standley, Hannah Todd, Kate Toole, Aika Wojt, and Emily Woodrow.
-Data management and web interface design supported by Justin Kerr, Kelsey Smith, Nicole Stephan, and Michael Van Maele of Talus Analytics.
-Case study contributors include Madison Alvarez, Madison Berry, Emily Sherman, and Mark Wilcox.
+Research team leads are Dr. Rebecca Katz and Dr. Ellie Graeden of the Georgetown Center for Global Health Science and Security.
+Primary content contributors include Aurelia Attal-Juncqua, Matthew Boyce, Dr. Ellen Carlin, Jessica Lin, Mackenzie Moore, Jordan Schermerhorn, Juliana St Goar, Dr. Claire Standley, Hannah Todd, Kate Toole, Ciara Weets, Aika Wojt, and Emily Woodrow.
+Data management and web interface design supported by Justin Kerr, Hailey Robertson, Kelsey Smith, Nicole Stephan, Tess Stevens, Michael Van Maele, and Ryan Zimmerman.
+Case study contributors include Madison Alvarez, Madison Berry, JL Chretien, Samantha Lau, Emily Sherman, and Mark Wilcox.

 The GOAL team is grateful to external advisors for their contributions to the development of this tool, including: David Brett Major, Joseph Fair, Janice Hepburn, Jas Mantero, Ryan Morhard, and Rob Salerno.

 We welcome questions about the Georgetown Outbreak Activity Library, feedback on its contents, and examples of research conducted using the library.
 You may contact our team by email at GOAL@georgetown.edu.

 The Georgetown Outbreak Activity Library invites practitioners to highlight their outbreak response work in a case study format.
 To submit a case study for consideration, please fill out the form at this link.